Parameter-free Optimal Rates for Nonlinear Semi-Norm Contractions with Applications to $Q$-Learning: Q-Learning Applications: Experiments and Proofs of Theorems and

 Now we are ready to verify condition~\ref{a: SA.update.function}.
-Since the seminorm in this case is the norm $\|\cdot\|_\infty,$ the space $E$ contains only the zero vector, i.e., $E=\{0\}.$ Thus, condition~\ref{a: SA.update.function}.(a) holds trivially.
+Since the semi-norm $\p{\cdot}$ in this case is the norm $\|\cdot\|_\infty,$ (see Section~\ref{s: application.RL}) the space $E$ contains only the zero vector, i.e., $E=\{0\}.$ Thus, condition~\ref{a: SA.update.function}.(a) holds trivially.
 Next, since

 condition~\ref{a: SA.update.function}.(b) again holds by the greedy nature of the policy $\pQ.$ Condition~\ref{a: SA.update.function}.(c) holds if we set $\Cb=\Rm$ and $\CA= 2+\gamma;$ this is true because